jonathanHuwP/CrystalGrowthTracker/cgt/README_DrawingLabel.md

 8. if required multiple sets of lines must be displayed in the same image
 9. the user must be able to produce a picture (PNG, JPEG) of the image with the lines included

-The software is to form part of a package written in PyQt5 so subclassing a QWidgets, which allows for user interaction by Qt signalling was the preferred option.
+The software is to form part of a package written in PyQt5 so sub-classing a QWidgets, which allows for user interaction by Qt signalling was the preferred option.

 Finally, in calculating in pixel coordinates we have assumed that the pixels are square, so that ten pixels horizontally is the same as ten pixels vertically.
 In general this will not be true so we have to allow for a future upgrade in which the pixel calculations will use a two by two matrix to correct the stigmatism.